mickaeltemporao/itds/docs/modules/modeling-1.md

     To load and use a notebook in VS Code, follow steps 3 to 5 in [📘 Notebooks in VS Code](../resources/notebook-vscode.md)

-- Focus on *understanding how each predictor (IVs) helps understanding the outcome (DV)* you are trying to explain.
+- Focus on *understanding how each IV (predictors) is related to the DV (outcome) *.
 Ask yourself:
-    - How does this variable improve our ability to explain our outcome (DV) ?
+    - How does each variable help me explain the outcome (DV)?
-    - Does it reveal patterns or relationships that were hidden before?
+    - What is the causal mechanism behind it?
+    - What is the hypothetical direction of the effect (+/-)?

 ---